telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-column-editor.md

 For example, if you want to set the style for the __GridViewDataColumn__'s editor, you have to create a __Style__ that targets the __TextBox__ control.

+>To learn how to modify the default styles of a control, please refer to the [Modifying Default Styles]({%slug gridview-modifying-default-styles%}) article.

 #### __[XAML] Example 1: Styling all text boxes of an application__

 	{{region radgridview-styling-column-editor_0}}